microsoft/VirtualClient/website/docs/developing/coding-standards.md

 * An automated PR build must complete successfully.
 * Team reviewers must review the code and provide at least 1 approval.
   * Any feedback/comments provided by reviewers must be resolved and changes committed + pushed to the remote.
-* Ownership enforcement must be satisfied.
-In general this is satisfied by the step above since most (if not all) of the team reviewers are part of the owners group for the repo (see: owners.txt).